 - construct a descriptive sentence with 3 essential parts

 - use hedge terms to be more professional, accurate or polite

-The lesson uses a mix of teaching techniques:
+The lesson uses a mix of teaching strategies:

 - front of class teacher talk with slide presentations

 - short writing drill with suggested answers to assess student comprehension